Deep Clustering of Text Representations for Supervision-free Probing of Syntax: Proposed Method

 The encoder parameters are used to initialize the mapping function $f_\theta$.

-In the \textit{joint representation learning and clustering} stage, we finetune the encoder module trained in the pretraining stage to minimize a clustering loss $\mathcal{L}_\textit{clust}$ to transform the latent space in a clustering friendly space.

-There are a number of deep embedded clustering approaches \cite{ghasedi2017deep,jiang2016variational,chang2017deep,yang2016joint,yang2017towards} which differ in terms of their choice of the clustering method.
-DEC \cite{xie2016unsupervised} learns a set of $m$ cluster centers $\{\mu_i \in Z\}_{i=1}^m$ in the latent space $Z$ and alternates between computing an \textit{auxiliary target distribution} and minimizing the Kullback–Leibler (KL) divergence.
+In the \textit{joint representation learning and clustering} stage, we finetune the encoder $f_\theta$ trained in the pretraining stage to minimize a clustering loss $\mathcal{L}_\textit{KL}$.
+The goal of this step is to learn a latent space that is amenable to clustering.
+We learn a set of $m$ cluster centers $\{\mu_i \in Z\}_{i=1}^m$ of the latent space $Z$ and alternate between computing an \textit{auxiliary target distribution} and minimizing the Kullback-Leibler (KL) divergence.
 First, a soft cluster assignment is computed for each embedded point.
-In the second step, the mapping function $f_\theta$ is refined along with the cluster centers by learning from the assignments using an auxiliary target distribution.

-The soft assignment is achieved by using the Student's t-distribution, where $q_{ij}$, the probability of assigning a data point $i$ to cluster $j$, is defined as:
+Then, the mapping function $f_\theta$ is refined along with the cluster centers by learning from the assignments using an auxiliary target distribution.
+This process is repeated.
+The soft assignment is computed via the Student's $t$-distribution.
+The probability of assigning data point $i$ to cluster $j$ is denoted $q_{ij}$ and defined:

-where, $\nu$ is set to 1 for all the experiments.
-Then, a cluster assignment hardening loss \cite{xie2016unsupervised} is used to make these soft assignment probabilities more strict.
-This is done by letting cluster assignment probability distribution $Q$ approach an auxiliary (target) distribution $P$ which is more peaked:
+where $\nu$ is set to 1 in all experiments.
+Then, a cluster assignment hardening loss \cite{xie2016unsupervised} is used to make these soft assignment probabilities more peaked.
+This is done by letting cluster assignment probability distribution $q$ approach a more peaked auxiliary (target) distribution $p$:

-By squaring the original distribution and then normalizing it, the auxiliary distribution $P$ forces assignments to have more peaked probabilities (closer to 0 and 1).
-This aims to improve cluster purity, put emphasis on data points assigned with high confidence, and to prevent large clusters from distorting the hidden feature space \cite{xie2016unsupervised}.
-The divergence between the two probability distributions is formulated as the Kullback–Leibler divergence:
+By squaring the original distribution and then normalizing it, the auxiliary distribution $p$ forces assignments to have more peaked probabilities.
+This aims to improve cluster purity, put emphasis on data points assigned with high confidence, and to prevent large clusters from distorting the latent space.
+The divergence between the two probability distributions is formulated as the Kullback-Leibler divergence:

-The representation learning and clustering model is joint and end-to-end.
+The representation learning and clustering model is learned end-to-end.